 If you have a double switch Remcon wall plate, you can replace it with a four switch Touch Plate Classic control station.
 See Classic Series Touch-Plate Control Stations with 4 Switches

 Three Switch Remcon Wall Switch Plate

 If you have a triple light switch Remcon wall plate, you can replace it with a six switch Touch Plate Classic control station.
 See Touch Plate Classic 6 Button Low Voltage Control Switch Plates

 Click 3 Wire Remcon to 2 Wire Touch Plate Wiring Instructions to learn how to replace Remcon switches.

 See Low Voltage Switch Plates and Electrical Switches for all low volt replacement switches, brackets and wallplates.
 Kyle Switch Plates carries low voltage wall plates and switches for an extensive collection of low voltage wiring system's electrical devices.

 Remcon rocking devices were used in low voltage electrical systems found in mid century houses built in the 1950's, 1960's and 1970's, but they are no longer in production.
-Remcon remote control relays are still in production, although they are now solid state.
+Remcon remote control relays are no longer in production.
+They can be replaced with Touch Plate relays.

 When to Select Touch Plate Switches

 Choose the Touchplate replacement options if you have a Remcon low voltage system and need to replace either switches (such as the R-277 or the RE-SW) or the wallplates that covered them.
 Original style Remcon wall plate covers, mounting straps, and flared rocker switches are no longer manufactured.